 Nothing can replace a warm smile, a hug or your undivided attention.
 Take notice of the ways in which you are distracted when connecting with the people in your life.
 Slow down and focus on the ones who matter.

 A well-rounded life is joyful.
 What do you like to do for fun?
 Have you done it lately?
-Positive emotion actually expands your capacity to handle adversity and strengthens interpersonal relationships.
+Positive emotion actually expands your capacity to handle adversity, and positivity biases can increase “prorelationship behavior” in romantic relationships.
 So laugh, play and have a good time.

 It’s not enough to balance negative interactions with positive ones.
-Negativity has a bigger impact than positivity, so it takes more positives to make up for the impact.
-Speak up when you need to, but speak through the truth with kindness.
+Negativity has a bigger impact than positivity, so it takes more positives to make up for the impact it causes.
+Speak up when you need to, but speak the truth with kindness.

-Psychology research shows people who express gratitude daily are happier and have better relationships.
+Research shows people who express gratitude are happier and have better relationships.
 When you think of the people in your life, what are you most grateful for?
 Don’t take your relationships for granted.
 Show your appreciation through words and actions.

 Connect heart-to-heart with the people who matter.
 Whether it’s a neighbor, longtime friend or your spouse, make space in your calendar to build and maintain those relationships.
 What important relationships in your life are lacking a consistent connection?
 What could you do to change that?
 When will you begin?

-This article was published in May 2008 and has been updated for freshness and accuracy.
+This article was published in May 2008 and has been updated.
+Photo by Krakenimages.com/Shutterstock